container based virtualization

 • OTV or VPLS

-If you connect more than two data centers with a full mesh topology, opting for Overlay Transport Virtualization (OTV) or VPLS ( Ethernet-based point-to-multipoint Layer 2 VPN ) as the DCI mechanism would be best. vPC can work with two or more data centers, but you must design the topology as a hub and spoke.
+If you connect more than two data centers with a full mesh topology, the best DCI mechanism would be Overlay Transport Virtualization (OTV) or VPLS ( Ethernet-based point-to-multipoint Layer 2 VPN ). vPC can work with two or more data centers, but you must design the topology as a hub-and-spoke.

 Any spoke-to-spoke communication must flow through the hub, connecting two data centers back to back or two or more in a hub and spoke design; the layer 2 boundary and STP isolation can be achieved with bridge protocol unit ( BPDU ) filtering on the DCI links.
 BPDU filtering avoids transmitting BPDUs on a link, essentially turning off STP on the DCI links.
 You can extend with the multi-pod or multi-site designs if you have Cisco ACI.